battletrout/emailParsingAndAnalysis/README.md

-# Presidential Campaign Email Data Wrangling and Analysis
+# Campaign Supporter Email Data Wrangling and Analysis
 "working code executed now is better than perfect code executed next week"

-Are you curious about the rhetoric used in political emails?
+Are you curious about the rhetoric used in political emails to supporters?
 Political emails are easily gathered and are an intimate window into the language used to influence supporters that candidates are confident are already on their side.

 This project takes emails of various formats and prepares them for natural language processing.
 All the data used here was collected by signing up for campaign emails on each political candidates' official campaign page.